 The stories profiled here reveal myriad career successes—major milestones as well as small steps toward big goals.
 Readers will note that great career journeys involve lots of little steps, and that these little steps are often very easy—and especially so with help from our career advisors.
 Sometimes the success is an important decision made or obtainment of a promising summer job or internship.
 Or a key career insight gleaned from a backpacking trip.
 Or a new level of confidence around networking or interviewing.
 Or an exciting full-time job after graduation or graduate school acceptance.

 So while every liberal arts college website can easily showcase a few career luminaries and imply that anything’s possible, we wish to reveal in these profiles the details of the journeys of these students and alumni, that is, how they obtained success and which resources were particularly instrumental, so that others might make use of these stories in authoring their own.

-Sonja Feinberg, Class of 2017, loved earning her BA degree in Sustainable Design and is now looking forward to earning her Master’s in Architecture at Portland State University.
-Read more here about what she enjoyed while taking both environmental and art classes at Pacific and how she decided on which grad school to attend.
+Sonja Feinberg '17, loved earning her BA degree in Sustainable Design and is now looking forward to earning her Master’s in Architecture at Portland State University.
+In a Q&A, she talks about what she enjoyed while taking both environmental and art classes at Pacific and how she decided on which grad school to attend.

 Jocelyn Carbonara, Class of 1995, has a passion for helping people determine and communicate their driving message in business.
 Read more about what she does to aid organizations, entrepreneurs, and authors, as well as what it takes to do her job.